 Dengue fever is a mosquito-borne disease due to the dengue virus injection through mosquito bites.
 Most dengue cases occur in tropical areas of the world like the Indian subcontinent, Southeast Asia and southern China, etc. Dengue fever is transmitted by the bite of Aedes mosquito infected with a dengue virus.
 The mosquito becomes infected when it bites a person with a dengue virus in their blood.
 It cannot spread directly from one person to another person.
 Dengue symptoms and treatment is given below.

 People being infected with dengue fever can have mild or severe symptoms.
 Dengue Symptoms can easily be confused with other illness that causes fever, aches, and rash.
-Severe dengue can be life threatening and may require hospitalization at once.
-Some major dengue symptoms are listed below:
+Severe dengue can be a life warning and may require hospitalization at once.
+Some major dengue symptoms are:

 - Sudden high fever